LoreWebDev24/LoreWebDev24/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=lorewebdev24&label=Profile%20views&color=0e75b6&style=flat" alt="lorewebdev24" /> </p>

-- 🔭 I’m currently working on Web Developing
+- 💻 I’m currently working on Web Developing

-- 🌱 I’m currently learning in Boolean, and as freelance
+- 📖 I’m currently learning in Boolean, and as freelance

-- 👨‍💻 All of my projects are available at this GitHub
+- 📚 All of my projects are available at this GitHub

 - 📫 How to reach me lorenzo.delre12@gmail.com and Linkedin: https://www.linkedin.com/in/lorenzo-del-re-43b05516a

-- ⚡ Fun fact **Im a PT as well**
+- 💪 **Im a PT as well**

 <h3 align="left">Connect with me:</h3>
 <p align="left">